-Therefore, the Panel finds that in the circumstances of this case the passive holding of the disputed domain name does not prevent a finding of bad faith under the Policy.
+Therefore, the Panel finds that in the circumstances of this case the passive holding of these disputed domain names does not prevent a finding of bad faith under the Policy.

-Based on the available record, the Panel finds that the Complainant has established the third element of the Policy with regard to the disputed domain name.
+Based on the available record, the Panel finds that the Complainant has established the third element of the Policy with regard to the disputed domain names.